chef/chef-workstation/docs-chef-io/content/workstation/getting_started.md

 #### Get SSL Certificates

+In the final step of setting up TLS/SSL with a custom CA certificate, you'll use the `knife ssl fetch` subcommand to download the the Chef Infra Server TLS/SSL certificate and save it in your `.chef/trusted_certs`.

 Chef Infra verifies the security of all requests made to the server from tools such a knife and Chef Infra Client.
 The certificate that is generated during the installation of the Chef Infra Server is self-signed, which means there isn't a signing certificate authority (CA) to verify.
 In addition, this certificate must be downloaded to any machine from which knife and/or Chef Infra Client will make requests to the Chef Infra Server.

 Use the `knife ssl fetch` subcommand to pull the SSL certificate down from the Chef Infra Server: